omaarelsherif/Customer-Chrun-Prediction-Using-Machine-Learning/README.md

 <br>**Dataset features and target :**
 <img src="Images/dataset_columns.png" alt="Logo">
 <br>**The goal? :**
-<br>So the goal of project is to predict the chrun for new customer
+<br>So the goal of project is to predict the churn for new customer

 <!-- CODING STEP BY STEP -->